taniaortiz0/GeoData-IP-Visual/README.md

 ## 🗒️ Python Script

 This python script will be utilized to display radargrams with visualization.
+Modifying the file path of the .nc file, importing relevant libraries, and extracting data values is what the script entails.

 ```python